Semi-discrete Active Flux as a Petrov-Galerkin method: the case of one-dimensional and Cartesian grids: Introduction

-This paper aims at showing that Active Flux can be very naturally obtained as a Petrov-Galerkin method.
-The continuous basis functions will be very similar to what is customary for Continuous Galerkin (CG) methods, while the test functions will be chosen such that there is no mass matrix and will turn out to be discontinuous at cell interfaces, as are those of DG.
-Thus, in the end the antagonism is resolved since Active Flux combines the different features of CG and DG in a non-contradicting way.
+This paper aims at showing that the semi-discrete Active Flux can be very naturally obtained as a Petrov-Galerkin method.
+The continuous basis functions are very similar to what is customary for Continuous Galerkin (CG) methods, while the test functions will be chosen such that there is no mass matrix and will turn out to be discontinuous at cell interfaces, as are those of DG.
+The specific examples considered here are one-dimensional Active Flux methods of arbitrarily high order (via additional moments) and the classical third-order Active Flux method on two-dimensional Cartesian grids.
+Thus, in the end the antagonism is resolved since these Active Flux methods combine the different features of CG and DG in a non-contradicting way.
 It is shown that upwinding comes about because of discontinuities in the test functions.

 A mass matrix which is the identity is obtained by choosing so-called biorthogonal test functions.
 Recall that families of orthogonal polynomials are usually constructed such that the polynomial $p_n$ of some degree $n$ is orthogonal (for some scalar product $(\,\cdot \,, \, \cdot \,)$) to all polynomials of lesser degree: $(p_n, p_m) = 0$ $\forall m < n$.
 Biorthogonal polynomial families (as studied e.g. in \cite{konhauser65}) are two families $(p_n)_n, (q_n)_n$ such that $(p_n, q_m) = 0 $ $\forall m \neq n$.
 The natural ordering of the two families by degree of the polynomial, however, is not what is needed in the context of finite elements: e.g. nodal basis functions typically are all of the same degree.
 Results on biorthogonal polynomial families, therefore, are of restricted use here.
 However, as is discussed below, given a set of basis functions $(\phi_k)_k$, it can be possible to find test functions $(\psi_k)_k$ such that $(\psi_k, \phi_\ell) = \delta_{k\ell}$, i.e. such that the mass matrix is the identity.
 Such biorthogonal test functions have been used e.g. in \cite{wohlmuth00}; see Section \ref{sec:biorthogonal} for further references.